 - implements from a 1910 private duty nurse’s traveling bag

 - a model of Mary V. Neal's original rocking hammock

-The Living History Museum’s collection covers the entire history of UMSON, from its founding in 1889 to the present day.
+The museum's historical collections consist of artifacts, documents and documenting the history of UMSON from the School's founding in 1889 to the present day.
+Among the holdings are:

 - war-time correspondence from nurses serving in World War I, World War II and the Vietnam War